marler8997/construct/README.md

 which is simply a object with a name and some arguments.
 Then language consists entirely of construct objects.

-What the constructs do depend on the backend.
+What the constructs do depend on the libraries and the backend.
 One backend may execute the constructs, one may emit machine code, another may emit code in another programming language.